Perhaps the most obvious of them all. How can we examine this in a way that hasn’t been examined before?

 And then your next reaction after that is, ‘I can’t love those people.’
-And your reaction next week will also be, ‘I can’t love those people!’
+And your next reaction after that will be, ‘I can’t love those people!’

 So we can stop right there.
 You’ve made a big discovery that although it’s obvious, you actually cannot do it.

 All of today’s problems are caused by the inability of humans to love each other.
-Therefore to remove the problems, I think the majority of humans need to love the majority of all other humans.
+Therefore to remove the problems, we should first understand that it’s very difficult to love everyone.
+And then we should hope for next best thing: the majority of humans loving the majority of other humans.

 And the funny thing about love is… you can’t give it until you learn to receive it.